ampproject/amp-toolbox/packages/optimizer/README.md

 Currently the following options are supported:

 * **ampUrl**: an URL string pointing to the valid AMP version.
 Required by the AddAmpLink transformer.
-* **blurredPlaceholders**: Enables blurry image placeholder generation.
-Default is `false`.
-Make sure to only enable  **Important:** blurry image placeholder computation is expensive.
+* **blurredPlaceholders**: enables blurry image placeholder generation.
+Default is `false`. **Important:** blurry image placeholder computation is expensive.
 Make sure to only use it for static or cached pages.
 * **imageBasePath**: a base URL or path required for resolving an image file from a given image `src` attribute.
 Used by for blurry image placeholder generation.
 * **maxBlurredPlaceholders**: specifies the max number of blurred images.
 Defaults to 5.
 * **ampRuntimeVersion** specifies a [specific version](https://github.com/ampproject/amp-toolbox/tree/master/runtime-version") of the AMP runtime.
 For example: `ampRuntimeVersion: "001515617716922"` will result in AMP runtime URLs being re-written from: